Joint Image Compression and Denoising via Latent-Space Scalability: Introduction

-To overcome the mentioned drawbacks of encoding the noisy image and performing denoising in cascade, we present a scalable multi-task image compression framework that performs compression and denoising jointly.
-In the proposed Joint Image Compression and Denoising (JICD) framework, the encoder maps the noisy input to a latent representation that is partitioned into the base and the enhancement layer.
+To overcome the mentioned drawbacks of encoding the noisy image and performing denoising in cascade, we present a scalable multi-task image compression framework that performs compression and denoising jointly. {We borrow the terminology from scalable video coding~\cite{scalable}, where the input video is encoded into a scalable representation consisting of a \textit{base layer} and one or more \textit{enhancement layers}, which enables reconstructing various representations of the original video - different resolutions and/or frame rates and/or qualities.} In the proposed Joint Image Compression and Denoising (JICD) framework, the encoder maps the noisy input to a latent representation that is partitioned into a base {layer} and an enhancement layer.
 The base layer contains the information about the clean image, while the enhancement layer contains information about noise.
 When the denoised image is needed, only the base layer needs to be encoded (and decoded), thereby avoiding noise coding.
 The enhancement layer is encoded only when the noisy input reconstruction is needed.

 The scalable design of the system provides several advantages.
 Since only a subset of latent features is encoded for the denoised image, the bitrate is reduced compared to using the entire latent space.
 Another advantage is that the noise is not completely removed from the latent features, only separated from the features corresponding to the denoised image.
 Therefore, when the noisy input reconstruction is needed, the enhancement features are used in addition to the base features to decode the noisy input.
-The multi-task nature of the framework allows to obtain both reconstructed noisy input and the corresponding denoised image in single forward pass, which reduces the complexity compared to the cascade implementation of compression and denoising.
+The multi-task nature of the framework {means that compression and denoising are trained jointly, and it} also allows {us} to obtain both reconstructed noisy input and the corresponding denoised image in single forward pass, which reduces the complexity compared to the cascade implementation of compression and denoising. {In fact, our results demonstrate that such a system provides improved performance -- better denoising accuracy at the same bitrate -- compared to a cascade combination of a state-of-the-art codec and a state-of-the-art denoiser. }

+{The novel contributions of this paper are as follows:} \begin{itemize} \item {We develop JICD, the first multi-task image coding framework that supports both image denoising and noisy image reconstruction. } \item {JICD employs latent space scalability, such that the information about the clean image is mapped to a subset of the latent space (base layer) while noise information is mapped to the remainder (enhancement layer). } \item {Unlike many methods in the literature, which are either developed for a particular type of noise and/or require some noise parameter(s) in order to operate properly, the proposed JICD is capable of handling unseen noise.} \end{itemize}